-Often maligned but proven successful, deposit systems have made a clear difference in promoting recycling, as can be seen in bottle bill states.
-Deposits can also be very effective in promoting the return of reusable pallets and containers for reuse.
-Let's face it.
-Money talks, and the motivation of money can help shape human behavior in a way that promotes objectives such as recycling and reuse.
-In spite of this effectiveness, there seems to remain significant resistance to the expansion of these programs from beverage companies, retailers, and others.
+Deposit systems have made a clear difference in promoting recycling, as can be seen in bottle bill states.
+Deposits can also be very effective in promoting the return of reusable pallets and containers.
+Financial incentives can help shape human behavior in a way that promotes container return.
+In spite of proven effectiveness, however, there remains significant resistance to the expansion of these programs from beverage companies, retailers, and others.

 Take the case of bottle deposits.
 The first recorded deposits schemes date back to the end of the 18th Century.
 Bottle deposits used to work very effective for beverage containers, but in the 1960s, industry undertook a dramatic shift from refillable soft drink ‘deposit’ bottles to ‘no-deposit, no-return, one-way’ bottles and cans.
 Sixty percent of beer market share was in single-use packaging by 1970, while one-way containers had grown from just 5 percent in 1960 to 47 percent of the soft drink market during that same period.

 Currently, ten U.S. states and all Canadian provinces have deposit schemes for various beverage containers.
 They have proven to be extremely effective in keeping the return of empty containers at top of mind, and as a result, helping to achieve high recycling rates for containers involved in the deposit program.
 In some jurisdictions, the scope of containers recovered has continued to expand, such as through British Columbia’s Return-It program.

 In spite of this success, there remains significant opposition to bottle bills.
 Campaigns to encourage recycling through rewards prizes and initiatives seem to have had modest success at best.
 While the used aluminum container recovery rate is 80 percent in British Columbia, for example, it is only 67 percent nationally in the U.S.